 1950s Handle Table Lamp

-Materials: Carrara marble, brass, light yellow painted brass.
-White acrylic diffuser.
+Materials: Round Carrara marble base.
+Brass rod and parts.
+Light yellow painted rod and parts.
+White curved acrylic diffuser.
 Bakelite socket.

 Height: 42 cm / 16.53”